 Fighting For Your Custody Rights

 There are many aspects to having custody of a child, but it essentially means that the child may live with you, and you have the right to make important decisions on the child’s behalf, including decisions about legal issues, medical issues and education.

 Generally, a New York court will grant full custody to a grandparent only when there is a very good reason the parent cannot or should not exercise custody rights.
 In such cases, the grandparent may gain custody on a temporary basis until the parent is capable or until the child reaches the age of maturity.

-If you need the help of an attorney with experience in grandparent rights, stepparent adoption and other issues in divorce and family law, call the Law Offices of Kristine M. Demo-Vazquez, P.C., today at 585-441-0216.
+If you need the help of an attorney with experience in grandparent rights, stepparent adoption and other matters in family law and divorce call the Law Offices of Kristine M. Demo-Vazquez, P.C., today at 585-441-0216.
 You can also contact us by email to discuss your case and start learning about your legal options.